Trump close to decision on addressing Chinese trade practices

 "China is not a market economy.
 The Chinese government creates national champions and takes other actions that significantly distort markets," Ross wrote.
 "Responding to such actions with trade remedies is not protectionist."

-Additional reporting by David Lawder; Editing by Andrew Hay and Peter Cooney
+Additional reporting by David Lawder in Washington and Michael Martina in Beijing; Editing by Andrew Hay, Peter Cooney & Shri Navaratnam